The Treachery of Images in the Digital Sovereignty Debate: Miscomparisons

-A lack of a cutoff point often results in a latent concept; ``\textit{the Cheshire cat-dog -- it appears, grins at us, and vanishes before we catch it}'' \citep[p.~249]{Sartori91}.
 The fourth error, or a problem, is \textit{conceptual stretching}, or, depending on a situation, conceptual shrinking.
 In essence: whenever a concept is stretched too much, it starts to mean everything and thus nothing~\citep{Steiner08}.
-In other words, social sciences, in particular, require broad universal concepts---public, private, military, civilian, war, peace, democracy, justice, etc.~etc.---yet these frequently turn into amorphous conceptualization that are difficult to operate with and to measure~\citep{Sartori70}.
+In other words, social sciences, in particular, require broad universal concepts---public, private, military, civilian, war, peace, democracy, justice, etc.---yet these frequently turn into amorphous conceptualization that are difficult to operate with and to measure~\citep{Sartori70}.
 But, here, please take a note: with this simple statement, a lazy, undiscerning mind may have already committed itself to parochialism; nowhere is it stated that a difficulty would imply an impossibility (cf.~\citealt{WJP20}).
-Although the four concepts are simple and the coverage could be extended further, they retain their powerfulness particularly for approaching theoretical concepts---and, if anything, digital sovereignty is a still a vague and emerging theoretical concept, a Chimera.
+Likewise, it should be stressed that conceptual stretching is often necessary when a new phenomenon is initially conceptualized and theorized.
+From this perspective, the digital sovereignty debate can be seen as an attempt to apply a classical concept to the digital realm.
+Here, the risk is that the attempt goes awry; sovereignty as a concept is stretched too much, such that it starts to lose its qualifying characteristics.
+The consequence would be a miscomparison.
+Although the four concepts are simple and the coverage could be extended further, they retain their powerfulness particularly for approaching theoretical concepts---and, if anything, digital sovereignty is a still a vague and emerging theoretical concept.